sympy/sympy/release/README.md

     git tag sympy-VERSION -a

-where you should replace `VERSION` with the version (which should be `x.y.z`, or `x.y.z.rcn` for the `n`th release candidate.
+where you should replace `VERSION` with the version (which should be `x.y.z`, or `x.y.zrcn` for the `n`th release candidate.
 It is very important to follow the tag naming conventions.
 The `-a` will cause it to prompt for a tag commit message.
 Just write something like "SymPy VERSION release".